Hochschild Cohomology, Modular Tensor Categories, and Mapping Class Groups: Introduction

+We will assume throughout that our base field~$\K$ is algebraically closed.
 In general, we compose mappings and morphisms in a category from right to left, i.e., we have $(g \circ f)(x) = g(f(x))$, so that~$f$ is applied first.
 In contrast, we concatenate paths in the fundamental group from left to right, i.e., in the concatenation~$\kappa \gamma$, the path~$\kappa$ is traced out first, while the path~$\gamma$ is traced out afterwards.

 We use the symbol~$\V$ for the category of finite-dimensional vector spaces and the symbol~$S_n$ for the symmetric group in $n$~letters.
 Additional notation will be explained in the text.